top of page

 The baby will only be as immunologically protected as the mother is, though, so it's a great reason not to skip on her vaccines.
 This is also one of the reasons why preemies have it tougher - they didn't finish their in utero vaccine schedule.
 During breastfeeding, more antibodies are transferred, but this passive immunization doesn't last very long.
 And now they are out in the world and may be exposed to some very deadly pathogens, so how do we protect them?

 Praise the Lord and Pass the Ammunition - in this case Vaccines!
 We are lucky enough to live in a time of effective and safe - yes safe - vaccines.
 We don't have to blow bits of dried pox scabs up our child's nose and hope they live (oh yes this was a real thing: variolation).
 We can go to the pediatrician and let the nice, highly trained nurse give our child a shot - with a tiny needle.
 That we can do this is amazing!
-That parents choose not to because people with no training or education frighten them away from it, is horrific.
+That parents choose not to because people without expertise in immunology or vaccine science frighten them away from it, is horrific.

 Sidebar on infant vaccines: If infant immune systems are ready to go why are newborns particularly susceptible to infection and why can't we give them vaccines under 12 months old?
 Well, they are susceptible because some pathogens are really bad and like I said, babies can't make antibodies to pathogens they've never been exposed to.
 If a newborn is exposed, they are tiny...their little bodies and organs are still developing and can become overrun quickly by a virus or bacteria, much faster than their immune system can mount an adequate defense.
 Plus, if mom wasn't vaccinated, they aren't getting antibodies from her and are even more vulnerable.